 - 1. Q: Are Temporarily Assigned Teachers (TATs) evaluated under REACH Students?
-Does time worked as a TAT count toward tenure? - A: TATs are no longer evaluated under REACH Students and time worked does not count towards tenure. - 2.
+Does time worked as a TAT count toward tenure? - A: TATs are no longer evaluated under REACH Students and time worked does not count toward tenure. - 2.
 Q: Do previously tenured teachers who become part-time teachers lose their tenure? - A: Yes, they do.
 Part-time teachers cannot achieve tenure while working part-time and have no tenure rights while in part-time status.
 Formerly tenured teachers who become part-time will have tenured restored when they return to a full-time permanent position if: (1) they return to a full-time permanent teaching position without a break in service; or, (2) they return to a full-time permanent teacher position after an involuntary break-in-service (i.e., a layoff or honorable termination) of no more than 2 years; or, (3) they return to a full-time teacher position after a voluntary break-in-service (i.e., a resignation) of no more than one calendar year.
 A "break in service" means any separation from any CPS employment (regardless of length of time).
-As described above, the consequences to a teacher's tenure status depend on whether the break in service is voluntary or involuntary and the length of the break. - 3.
-Q: What if I received fewer than the required number of observations in the 2015-16 School Year?

-A: These educators are classified as "Inability to Rate."
+As described above, the consequences to a teacher's tenure status depend on whether the break in service is voluntary or involuntary and the length of the break.
+These educators are classified as "Inability to Rate."
 "No Rating" is assigned if an educator has not worked sufficient days during the school year.